 8. Collecting features

 When you’re out and actually looking at a map, think about what you should be seeing as you go along.
-(The technical term for this is “collecting features”).
+(The technical term for this is “collecting or tick features”).
 Chances are you will then be reassured as you see these anticipated features, but more importantly if you begin to see or experience things that you didn’t expect to see you will know you’ve probably gone wrong.
 (This is what I call the claxons sounding!)
 Also, have an idea of what should happen if you go too far.
 This is called a catching feature.
 For example if you go too far you the gradient may change dramatically, or you’ll come to a wall, or to a stream etc.

 9. Ignore the claxons at your peril